 Self Employed is defined as an individual who is earning a living by working independently of an employer, either freelance or by running their own business including anyone working as a professional athlete.

 Included in the employment group are those who are undertaking an internship, where a young person has completed an agreed course and is working for a set period in an organisation to enhance their skills and knowledge through practical work experience and for which the young person should be paid.

-Modern Apprenticeships (MAs) provide individuals with the opportunity to secure industry-recognised qualifications at a range of Vocational Qualification (VQ) levels while earning a wage.
-It relates to individuals undertaking a modern apprenticeship where there is a public funding contribution administered by SDS on behalf of the Scottish Government.
+Modern Apprenticeships (MAs) provide individuals with the opportunity to secure industry-recognised qualifications while earning a wage.¬† It relates to individuals undertaking a modern apprenticeship where there is a public funding contribution administered by SDS on behalf of the Scottish Government.

-The Employability Fund aims to support activity that will help people to develop the skills needed to secure a job or progress to more advanced forms of training.
-The Employability Fund supports participants and activity that map to stages 2 to 4 of the Strategic Skills and employability pipeline (SSP).
+The Employability Fund aimed to support activity to help people to develop the skills needed to secure a job or progress to more advanced forms of training.¬† The Employability Fund supported participants and activity that mapped to stages 2 to 4 of the Strategic Skills and employability pipeline (SSP).

 Other Formal Training

 Those who participate in activities with the aim of improving their employability.
 These formal programmes will often be delivered by community learning and development or third sector organisation.
+Also included is the Work Programme via DWP.
 The courses will have a structured attendance pattern.

 PSD (Social & Health)